oracle-livelabs/sprints/oci/sprint-connect-qs-sqldeveloper/sprint-connect-qs-sqldeveloper.md

   The **custsales_jdbc** external table that you created in SQL Developer is displayed.

   ![The external table that was created in SQL Developer is displayed.](./images/external-table-in-queryservice.png " ")

+> **Note:** It could take up to an hour after you create the external table in SQL Develwoper before you can see it in Query Service.

 This concludes the Query Service Sprints.